manuelhuber/ReactiveProgramming/index.md

 - Elastic - the workload may vary, still the system is responsive.
 The system increase or decreases the resources assigned to handle the streams as reaction to changes.
 - Message Driven - asynchronous messages are passed through the system.
 This forms boundaries between components, that provides isolation, loose coupling and location transparency.

-This architecure is already very common in large system.
+This architecture is already very common in large system.
 Being aware of these principles you can apply them when designing new systems, right from the start, rather then to rediscover them during implementation.

 ## Reactive Programming in JavaScript

 So what does reactive Programming look like in JavaScript?
 Let's start with something common: double clicks.
 Lot's of applications use them.
 How would you do it with traditional programming?
 Saving the time of every click and when another click occurs compare the current time to the previous time?
 But what if you want to react to single clicks and double clicks.
 After every single click you would need to wait a few milliseconds to see if another click has occurred.
 It's obviously possible but it's going to be some ugly code.
 With streams this can be done with a few simple and easy to read operations.

  Every browser offers event handlers for button clicks.
 With 1 line of code RxJS creates a stream of click events from that button.
 At first we would group clicks by proximity in time.
 We want to group all clicks that are withing 250ms of each other to a list of clicks.
 Then map this list to the number of clicks in the list.
-So a single click within our specified 250ms will becomes a 1, double clicks a 2, tripple click a 3 and so on.
+So a single click within our specified 250ms will becomes a 1, double clicks a 2, triple click a 3 and so on.
 Then simply filter the stream to only return values equal to or greater than 2 and you have a stream that only contains events where the user clicks more than once in quick succession.
 This is what the streams for our double click detection would look like:
 ![DoubleClickStream](/double_click_stream.png)
 [Image Source](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)